amos-kibet/elixir-getting-started/PhoenixSockets.md

 ## Socket Behaviour

-Socket handlers are mounted in Endpoints and must define two callbacks:
+Socket handlers are mounted in the Endpoint and must define two callbacks:

 - `connect/3` - receives the socket params, connection info if any, and authenticates the connection.
 Must return a `Phoenix.Socket` struct, often with custom assigns